 Day 16: “Down in the Dungeon” by Jaybee.

 In “Down in the Dungeon”, we step into the role of a nine, maybe ten years old child, who is alone at home.
 No parents are there, all doors and windows are closed, the family dog Max relaxes on the couch and we could play some awesome videogames or watch our favorite movies.
 A child’s dream come true?
 Not really, as there still is something creepy about our home.
-And why is it so hard to shut this hatch?
+Also, why is it so hard to shut this hatch?

 While “The People’s Tree” is not spooky in the traditional sense, it sometimes renders the experiences of this haunting year visible in its own fantastic way.
 Here we have a digital space, that waits to be filled with messages from all over the world.
 You can write your own note and make it publicly visible by sticking it to your own small ornament, which you can use to decorate the Christmas tree.
 What a deeply delightful, soothing installation it is.